whirlwindBlog/fromTheWhirlwind/content/post/Quantum_Computing_vs_Bitcoin.md

 ---
-title: "Quantum Computing and Bitcoin"
+title: "Quantum Computing vs Bitcoin"
-date: 2019-12-02
+date: 2019-12-03
-draft: true
+draft: false
 ---

 Ever since Google's quantum supremacy leak, my daily QC alerts feature at least one article about whether your Bitcoin, Ethereum, etc is suddenly in danger due to _~*QuANtuM*~_.
 Mostly this has been amusing, and until now I have resisted clicking on the links to such articles, but eventually I caved.
 I, of course, immediately regretted doing so, but you know what they say, "What has been seen cannot be unseen."